 I am a member of the BACP (British Association for Counselling and Psychotherapy) and work within their strict code of ethics.
 I am also a member of The Psychologists Protection Society.

-I practise at The Next Chapter on Tuesdays and Wednesdays.
+I practise at The Next Chapter on Mondays, Tuesdays and Wednesdays.

 If you’re interested in working with me, please get in touch by emailing me at: